cizordj/molotov/README.md

 Create a bootable media from a Windows® 10 iso image.

 The Molotov project aims to make it easy to create a bootable flash drive for Windows 10 installation.
 The script contained in this repository is just a backend, sooner or later we'll launch a graphical interface.
-Only legacy boot is supported by now.
+Only CSM boot is supported by now.

 ## How to use